Guidelines For Word Documents, Powerpoint Presentations, And

 anyone in the back row can easily see.
 Here is an example of

-format for Powerpoint presentations for audiences:
+format for Powerpoint presentations in classrooms or in meetings:

 - Title Text, Arial 40, bold, centered.